ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/01-course-tools.md

 ![VS Code Remote Options](https://docs.microsoft.com/en-us/windows/wsl/media/vscode-remote-command-palette.png)

-#### Break In Case of Emergency (Google Colab)
+#### Break In Case of Emergency (Google Colab or Anaconda)

-If, after consulting with the Instructor, you still cannot get Python installed, you do have the option of using Google Colab for this course.
+If, after consulting with the Instructor, you still cannot get Python installed, you do have installing Python via Anaconda or using Google Colab for this course.

+Anaconda is a free and open-source distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
+You can read more about it here [https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)](https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)).
+You can download Anaconda here [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual).
+You should be able to use the link above to download Anaconda for Windows, Mac, and Linux.

 Google Colab is a free cloud service that allows you to write and execute Python in your browser.
 You can read more about it here [https://colab.research.google.com/notebooks/intro.ipynb](https://colab.research.google.com/notebooks/intro.ipynb).
 You will need a Google account to use Colab, but you can use your @illinois.edu email.

-I would prefer that we only use this option in the most extreme circumstances, but wanted to share that it is available and an option.
+I would prefer that we only use these options in the most extreme circumstances, but wanted to share that it is available and an option.

 ## Terminals and Oh-My-Zsh (Optional)